What Conferences Can Learn from Comic Con

 The State of Conferences

-I, for one, believe the business conference industry is ripe for similar disruption.
+I believe the business conference industry is ripe for similar disruption.
 Let’s see if this sounds familiar…

 You (or your company) identify a key conference you’d like to attend, and proceed to drop thousands of dollars on flights, hotels, badges, per diems, and other miscellaneous expenses, just to get you in the front door.
 The conference arrives and you check in after an arduous day of travel, eager to take advantage of your free drink coupon at the opening night mixer.